Process and Create Solids

 Process on the fly includes the connection design, node matching and framing situation checking phases of Process and Create Solids .
 User Opitons > the " Modeling " tab > " Process within member edit " sets whether or not process on the fly takes place.
 Process on the fly is triggered whenever users make changes on a member edit window.

-• Limit states checked for in the design of connections are listed on the Design Calculations Cover Sheet .
-Information about the way that individual connections have actually been designed is provided in the Connection Design Calculations or Expanded Connection Design Calculations .
+- General information related to your job's Connection design method is provided in the Design Procedure and Notes report.
+Information about the way individual connections have actually been designed is provided in the Expanded Connection Design Calculations or Design Calculations reports.

 Framing situation checking (a phase of Process ) :